ajitagupta/howtoacethebehavioralinterview/README.md

 ### 6. Team
 In most jobs team work is crucial.
 Thus, you will be questioned on this one as follows: How important is team work for you?
 What is your favourite role in a team?

-Team work helps to progress faster and reduce errors by learning from each other and double-checking each others work.
+Team work helps to progress faster and reduce errors by learning from each other and double-checking each other's work.
 It also gives you a break from your isolation.
 Mostly, people do enjoy taking up a certain role / are good at something specific.
 Sometimes it's even good to be different.
 It adds diversity to the company.

 ## III) Questions